orbs-network/pbft-typescript/README.md

 #### PBFT

 There is a single instance of `PBFT` class.
-It handles multiple *term*s.
+It handles multiple *blockHeight*s.

 * `start()` disposes of the previous `PBFTTerm` and creates a new one.